 • Conversation 4: “How Can You Help Me?”

-Check out our complete 14-page summary for a detailed overview, or read the book for complete tips including useful phrases that you can use for each of the 4 conversations.
+Check out complete version of the Go Put Your Strengths to Work summary (click here for full summary) for a detailed overview, including useful phrases that you can use for each of the 4 conversations.
 If you are in a management role, the book also includes a list of tips for strengths-based managers.

 This book is a sequel to “First, Break All the Rules” and “Now Discover your Strengths”, and is structured like a step-by-step guide to put your strengths to work.
 In each chapter, there are detailed case studies of how people used and applied these ideas, exercises, tips and examples to guide us.
 If you follow all the steps in the book, you should see an improvement to your SET score by the end of the book.